Isogeometric $C^1$ mortar method: Introduction

 The structure of the paper is as follows.
-Section~\ref{sec:bsplines} proposes a brief overview on B-splines, introducing some notations and basic concepts.
-In Section~\ref{sec:C1_mortar_formulation} we describe the model problem and state the well-posedness of its mortar formulation.
-Section~\ref{sec:iga_mortar_formulation} analyses the isogeometric discretization of the model problem and provides an a priori error estimate.
-In Section~\ref{sec:dscinfsup} we study the validity of the discrete inf-sup condition.
-Finally, Section~\ref{sec:numerics} collects several numerical results assessing the effectiveness of the proposed method and its optimal approximation properties.
-Finally, conclusions are drawn in Section~\ref{sec:conclusions}.
+Section~\ref{sec:C1_mortar_formulation} introduces the model problem and its variational mortar formulation.
+Section~\ref{sec:preliminaries} recalls basic notions of B-splines and isogeometric spaces, particularly those used for discretizing the model problem.
+Sections~\ref{sec:Xhprop} and~\ref{sec:Vhprop} present approximation results for the global unconstrained space and the weakly $C^1$ space (the mortar kernel), respectively.
+Section~\ref{sec:error_analysis} provides an a priori error estimate, based on the assumption that a discrete inf-sup condition holds; this central topic is addressed in Section~\ref{sec:dscinfsup}, where we introduce a suitable multiplier space that satisfies the discrete inf-sup condition.
+Section~\ref{sec:numerics} presents numerical results that assess the effectiveness of the proposed method and demonstrate its optimal approximation properties.
+Finally, Section~\ref{sec:conclusions} draws the main conclusions.